 ROE = Net income / Net assets

-Hence ROE can also determed as return on net assets.
-ROE shows that how efficiently the owners fund are utilised and how much each penny (invested by owner/shareholder) is earning.
+Hence ROE can also be termed as a return on net assets.
+ROE shows how efficiently the owner’s fund is utilized and how much each penny (invested by owner/shareholder) is earning.

 Return on Capital Employed (ROCE)

-ROCE shows much how each penny invested in the company (by owner or lender) is utilised and how much it is earning.
-ROCE takes into account total capital employed.
+ROCE shows how each penny invested in the company (by owner or lender) is utilized and how much it is earning.
+ROCE takes into account the total capital employed.
 ROCE can be calculated as

 ROCE = Earning before interest & tax / capital employed